 For those hospice patients who are unable to keep their pets at home with them, Willamette Vital Health works alongside local rescues and foster families to find permanent homes for the animals.

 Interested in becoming a volunteer or community partner?
 Please contact Volunteer Coordinator Shelley Wagener at 503.588.3600 or firstname.lastname@example.org for more information on how you can help.

 The annual Walk-n-Wag raises the necessary funds to support veterinary care, grooming, food, and re-homing needs for the pets of hospice patients.
-In 2022, generous donors, sponsors and walkers raised $24,547 with proceeds divided between Pet Peace of Mind and community Grief Care programs.
-Join us for the 11th Annual Walk-n-Wag in 2023!
+In 2023, generous donors, sponsors and walkers raised over $22,000 with proceeds divided between Pet Peace of Mind and the Grief Care Outreach & Expansion project.
+See photos, and links to sponsors, community groups and vendors on the 11th Annual Walk-n-Wag page.

 ®Registered trademark of Pet Peace of Mind, Inc.